The process of shopping for a dining table can often feel daunting, with the vast array of options available.

 Types of Dining Table Bases

-These tables feature four legs at the base of the table.
-Sometimes the legs are square shaped; others comes to a point.
+Leg tables are a popular type of dining table that feature four legs positioned at the base of the table.
+These legs can vary in shape, with some being square-shaped and others tapering to a point.

 Sizing for Your Dining Table

-To be able to get in and out of the table when sitting comfortably, you will need a minimum of 18 inches around the outside of the table.
+To ensure comfortable seating and easy movement, a minimum of 18 inches of clearance is recommended around the outside of the table.

 - 6′ x 6′ minimum = 36-inch round